 Children’s health complexity uses system-level data to summarize medical and social complexity factors for children with Oregon Health Plan (OHP) and Children’s Health Insurance Plan (CHIP) coverage.
-The Oregon Health Authority produces reports using children’s health complexity data.
-These data are intended to support coordinated care organizations (CCOs), providers and communities in their efforts to equip all families with the resources they need for their children to thrive.
+Between 2019 and 2022, the Oregon Health Authority (OHA) produced reports using children’s health complexity data.
+These data were intended to support coordinated care organizations (CCOs), providers and communities in their efforts to equip all families with the resources they need for their children to thrive.

-For questions or data requests related to children’s health complexity, please contact
+For questions related to children’s health complexity, please contact

 For more background on this data project, please visit the

 CCOs can use children’s health complexity data to guide and support their efforts to engage communities and identify supports for families and children.

 Use population-level findings regarding children’s health complexity to engage community-level partners and facilitate community conversations